olimar718/olimar718.github.io/personal_projects/wifi_antenna_advanced/wifi_antenna_advanced.md

 So I was actually using this solution with one of the phone I had lying around for a while but it wasn't very satisfying in the long run.
 Phone are of course not meant to be used 24/7 for usb tethering, and so, in my experience it wasn't working so great for 2 reasons:

-- First, since I was using an older smartphone (a very unique *Asus Zenfone 2*, that actually uses an intel x86 processor instead of a ARM as you would find in almost every smartphone) the connection was using usb 2.0.
+- First, since I was using an older smartphone (a very unique *Asus Zenfone 2*, that actually uses an **intel x86** processor instead of a **ARM** as you would find in almost every smartphone) the connection was using **usb 2.0**.
 This meant that the throughput, while acceptable, is fairly limited, compared to theoretical maximum of whatever version of WiFi the access point is using.
 Similarly I experienced latency problems when talking to people on discord, and when playing online games such as rocket league.
 - Secondly and most importantly, the connection would randomly stop working and essentially, usb tethering would stop working spontaneously.Toggling it off and back on would fix it but that's still very annoying in the middle of a discord call.
 The bigger problem here is that I also use my desktop PC as a **mining rig** (whit a single *MSI gtx 1060 6gb gaming X*), and I'm often away from home (or sleeping), therefore unable to manually toggle usb tethering off and back on to make it work again.
 This would result in downtime for my mining rig and a (admittedly small) loss of money.

 Therefore I needed a better solution.